anikseu/keyvalstore/README.md

   * **Code:** 200 <br />
     **Content:** `{"status":"OK","count":1,"data":{"key1":"anik"}}`

- **Show All Value in The Store**
+ **Update Value by Key:**
 ----
-  Returns json data about a all existing values in the store.
+  Returns json about status of requested updates of values by key.

 * **URL**